larabatman/annotation_of_eukaryotic_genome/README.md

 Run 06e_align_transcript.sh

-This produces a BAM file that can be added to Geneious track.
+This produces a BAM file that can be added to a Geneious track.

 ## Functional Annotation
 From the predicted proteins from MAKER and the filtered GFF describing gene models, which are structurally correct and well-supported provided their AEDs, the aim is to attach biological meaning by comparing predicted proteins to curated references.
 We are using two complementary references:
 - UniProt (Viridiplantae, reviewed): contains high-quality, manually curated proteins with names, functions and GO terms.
-- TAIR10 representative models: gold-standard gene set, great for closest Arabidopses otholog
+- TAIR10 representative models: gold-standard gene set, great for closest Arabidopsis othologs

 First, we are using BLASTP to compare our protein sequences against an UniProt curated database.
 BLASTP will find sequence similarity: hits with strong scores (which have low E-value and high bitscore) indicate homology to known proteins.
 If they are similar, we can transfer putative function to our model.
 This only tells us about the likely function of an anonymous ORF.

+Run 07a_uniprot_annotation.sh

+BLASTP is used with our MAKER proteins against the UniProt reviewed viridiplantae DB, the output is given by -outfmt 6 in tabular format, abd the significance threshold is set to 1e-5 through -evalue option.
+We are also keeping up to 10 top hits per query with -max_target_seqs.
-From the hits returned by BLAST, we are sorting by query ID and by bitscore in descending order.
+After BLASTing the filtered proteins against the reviewed UniProt DB, the hits are sorted by query ID and by bitscore in descending order.
 The first per query is kept, since it is the most confident homolog.
 We want to keep on name per protein for downstream labelling for the standard summary.
-To inject the function back into our files, we are using two MAKER helpers: maker_functional_fasta which takes UniProt FASTA, the besthits and our protein FASTA and outputs a new protein FASTA where headers include UniProt names and accession to see the putative functions in the header, and maker_functional_gff which takes UniProt FASTA, the full BLAST table and our GFF and outputs a GFF with extra attributes, reflecting UniProt info so genome browsers display functions alongside gene models.
+To inject the function back into our files, we are using two MAKER helpers: maker_functional_fasta which takes UniProt FASTA, the besthits and our protein FASTA and outputs a new protein FASTA where headers include UniProt names and accession to see the putative functions in the header, and maker_functional_gff which takes UniProt FASTA, the full BLAST table and our GFF and outputs a GFF with extra attributes, reflecting UniProt information so genome browsers display functions alongside gene models.

+The same analysis is done with TAIR10, with an additional grep to Flowering Locus C (FLC) AT5G10140 to check if our annotation includes it for validation.
+It is to be noted that we have made our own local TAIR10 protein BLAST DB.

+Run 07b_runTAIR10_besthits.sh

+Additionally, scripts 07a_QC_functional_annotation.R,  07c_uniprot_qc_stats.sh and 07c_unirpot_qc_plots.R can be run to provide summary statistics and tables.

+Over the 37759 total proteins that were annotated with MAKER, 29386 recovered a hit with UniProt (77.83%) and 36626 with TAIR10 (97.00%).
+Thus, a large majority of the ptoeins have a hit to reviewed UniProt viridiplantae, corresponding to well-characterized genes, while 8373 proteins appear to be less well-characterized.
+Nonetheless, almost all proteins have at least one homolog in TAIR10.
+The set overlaps shows that 29176 (77.27%) proteins are commonly found in UniProt and TAIR10, while 7450 (19.73%) are TAIR10-only hits and 210 (0.56%) are UniProt-only.
+The amount of no hit in either set was 923 (2.44%).
+Notably, we were able to retrieve FLC annotation from our TAIR best hits:
+Target matches (TAIR besthits): qseqid	sseqid	pident	length	evalue	bitscore IST0000909-RA	AT5G10140.1	100	196	8.89e-142	392

+This can be mapped to our InterProScan output: grep '^IST0000909-RA' output.iprscan.tsv

+IST0000909-RA	fd80d3157704c71c9fed7b18b0983286	196	Pfam	PF01486	K-box region	89	164	2.2E-9	T	04-11-2025	IPR002487	Transcription factor, K-box	GO:0003700(InterPro)|GO:0005634(InterPro)|GO:0006355(InterPro)	-
+IST0000909-RA	fd80d3157704c71c9fed7b18b0983286	196	Pfam	PF00319	SRF-type transcription factor (DNA-binding and dimerisation domain)	10	57	1.6E-20	T	04-11-2025	IPR002100	Transcription factor, MADS-box	GO:0003677(InterPro)|GO:0046983(InterPro)	-
+GO:0005634 is the nucleus term and GO:0006355 is regulation of DNA-templated transcription, GO:0003677 is DNA binding and finally GO:0046983 is protein dimerization activity.
+The putative function of FLC can thus be infered as a dimer transcription factor, since it is located in the nucleus and binds DNA.
+It is what is expected for that well-known gene and gives confidence in our annotation.

+## Comparative Genomics with OrthoFinder and GENESPACE
+Finally, we are going to compare our accession's genome to five other published and annotated genomes.
+In that end, GENESPACE R package is exploited to build synteny and orthology across these accessions.
+GENESPACE uses DIAMOND2, which is a BLAST-like tool that allows to get hits and OrthoFinder to identify orthogroups.
+It then extracts syntenic regions using graph and clustering methods.
+This allows to define gene positions across our genomes.

+OrthoFinder clusters the peptides across species into orthogroups and then can arhologues; GENESPACE then takes these orthogroups and their genomic positios to find syntenic blocks which are collinear runs of orthologous genes.
+The isoform stripping is to match the expected input for GENESPACE and OrthoFinder, that is one peptide per gene, the representative one.

+The first step is to prepare GENESPACE files, which for each genome requires:
+- A BED file contianing the coordinates for each gene, formatted as chr, start, end, geneID (0-based start)
+- A FASTA file of the peptide sequences which headers that match the gene names in the BED file

+Thus for each accession, and to compare them to the reference genome in TAIR10, we create a BED file by extracting the position of each gene from the filtered GFF3 file.
+Then, we prepare a FASTA file with the longest protein sequences for the identified genes.

+Run 08a_genescape_layout.sh

+This produces the BED and FASTA for our accession.
+We are also interested in other accessions and can create BED and FASTA for them with the next script:

+Run 08b_add_accession.sh

+Now we can run GENEPACE to get orthogroups with OrthoFinder and synteny with MCScanX as well as the pangenome matrix anchored to our TAIR10 reference.
+The pipeline is to use DIAMOND all against all, then OrthoFinder to find orthogroups and orthologs, MCScanX for collinearity and GENESPACE to merge orthology and synteny into the pangenes matrix.

+Run 08d_genespace_run.sh

+This launches the R script with the GENESPACE pipeline.

+GENESPACE builds syntenic blocks between each accession and the reference TAIR10; those blocks are then phased along the reference.
+Then, it is possible to visualize them through riparian plots showing multi-genome synteny.
+Each genome is stacked vertically,  and the length of each chromosome/ contig segment is proportional to its physical length in bp such that all rows share the same physical scale.
+In our accession, while there are many braiding patterns in our assembly which usually denote inversions, these are exclusively end to end contigs, signifiying that they are artificial inversions; if we switch the whole contig, it should perfectly match to the reference and other genomes.

+Now, to further process pangenome information, we are provided with:

+Run 08e_process_pangenome.R

+This loads the pangenome_matrix.rds from GENESPACE and keeps list-columns one per genome where each cell is a vector of gene IDs in that orthogroup for that genome.
+It the drops out the out-of-synteny IDs and tags each orthogroup as core, accessory or species specific.
+It converts each list to counts and summarizes genes per genome by category, building a frequency plots: how many othogroups and genes appear in 1 to n genomes.

+For visualization:

+Run 08f_plots_pangenome.R

+This script takes the summary tables produced by the pangenome processing step and generates plots describing the core, accoessry and accession-specific composition of the genes sets and the pangenome frequency spectrum.